mpcowan/pSQL/README.md

 # pSQL

-pseudo-SQL is a schema and execution engine for processing structured data where an LLM defines the operations
+pseudo-SQL (pSQL) is a schema and execution engine for processing structured data where an LLM defines the operations